BiCU-CCRI/Best_practices/coding_and_review/code_review.md

     - Anyone can unsubscribe at anytime
 - Avoid adding changes to the PR once you request the Code Review - it is difficult for the Reviewer to review code that keeps changing
     - If you must change the code, inform the Reviewer you will add more changes
-- Some more info on GitHub Pull Requests [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review).
+- Some more info on GitHub Pull Requests and how to request a CR [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review)
+- More details about the CR can be found in [GitHub Best Practices/Pull Request Review as a Developer](./github_best_practices.md#pull-request-review-as-a-developer)

-#### 8. The Reviewer asks questions about the code or makes suggestions
+#### 9. The Reviewer asks questions about the code or makes suggestions

 - This step involves a detailed examination of the code, with the Reviewer providing constructive feedback
     - Reviewer reads the Project description, tests the code, adds comments or suggestions